Ashok0/EnderalVREssentials/README.md

 [**Thalgard Monastery v1.0**](https://www.nexusmods.com/enderalspecialedition/mods/133?tab=files): Forgotten Dungeons implements cut content, originally made by SureAI, with updates and fixes to fit seamlessly into the game.

 [**EAM SE - Enderal Apothecarii Monastery v1.03**](https://www.nexusmods.com/enderalspecialedition/mods/34?tab=files): Adds the Apothecarii Monastery including: Huge monastery area, over 10 interiors, 2 dungeons and much more.

+[**Beach House v1.0**](https://www.nexusmods.com/enderalspecialedition/mods/145?tab=files): There is an abondoned house at the Sun Coast beach for you to explore and occupy as a player home.

+[**Golden Mare Mill SE v1.0**](https://www.nexusmods.com/enderalspecialedition/mods/142?tab=files): Golden Mare Mill provides a quaint player home in the scenic area of Riverville which is rewarded for the completion of the quest "Secrets from the Can".

 [**Storeable Phasmalist Talismans v1.01**](https://www.nexusmods.com/enderalspecialedition/mods/68?tab=files): Allows you to store away Phasmalist Talismans.